 Marketing Strategy of British Airways analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on British Airways marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on British Airways marketing mix, help the brand succeed in the market.

 British Airways marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the British Airways Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in British Airways marketing strategy can be explained as follows:

 British Airways is the flagship airline carrier based out of UK.
 British Airways offers high quality service to its customers.
 In simple words it is offering transport of people from one place to another by flight as a part of its marketing mix product & service strategy.
 The British Airways fleet consists of Boeing 777s, 787s and 747s which offer an array of inflight services.
 The services offered are integrated with the latest technology.
 The flight tickets are for different classes namely economy, business, premium economy and first class.
 Entertainment screens, beds, cabins, extra space, main meal courses are offered and the services become more and more sophisticated and luxurious with the betterment of travel class.
 The services are also differentiated into long haul and short haul i.e. the duration of the flights.

 Below is the pricing strategy in British Airways marketing strategy:

 British Airways has the main aim that everybody should be able to afford the ticket prices and hence has the policy of pricing that provides a reasonable value to the customers.